HannimalCrackers/DHUM_73000/007_workinprogress.md

 * ~~Can't get a CALC to only show locations with 2 or more records (I had to manually exclude, sloppy)~~

-* Note: can't add more info to image tooltip
+* Note: can't add date or AI labels to image tooltip

 &nbsp; &nbsp; &nbsp; &nbsp;